Skip to main content

 Length: Semester

 This is the prerequisite course for the Computer Sciences department.
 The Python programming language was developed to provide a way to develop code that's easy to create and understand.
 While Python contains the same basic structures as other languages, it also offers unique functionality that makes your life as a programmer easier.
 This course will show you how to create basic programming structures including decisions and loops.
 Then you'll move on to more advanced topics such as object-oriented programming with classes and exceptions.
 In addition, you'll explore unique Python data structures such as tuples and dictionaries.
 Whether you're interested in writing simple scripts, full programs, this course will give you the tools you need to use Python with skill and confidence.
-Students will use the LocoRobo and Loco Python course to see the results of their programs in a practical way. *This course can be applied to the Honors Diploma.

 Entry Level: 9